mateusgamba/sidebar-grid/README.md

 import "./grid.css";
 ```

-ReactDOMServer must be used otherwise gridstack and jQuery will generate errors (won't compile? explain why...).
+ReactDOMServer must be used otherwise gridstack and jQuery will generate errors.
 We need to convert a React component to jQuery.

 In the constructor of the class let's add a pre-list of grid items and sidebar items.